pavansatya/exam-template/README.md

-# Loaded Lecture Template
+# Exam Template

-Template for lecture notes with reveal.js presentations, latex dependencies, poetry, and VS Code extensions for Python.
+Template for midterm exam with dependencies for machine learning problems.

 ## Installation and Usage